 We grant trade credit under normal payment terms, generally without collateral, to our customers, which include electric utilities, governmental entities, general contractors and builders, owners and managers of commercial and industrial properties located in the United States.
 Consequently, we are subject to potential credit risk related to changes in business and economic factors throughout the United States.
 However, we generally have certain statutory lien rights with respect to services provided.
 Under certain circumstances such as foreclosures or negotiated settlements, we may take title to the underlying assets in lieu of cash in settlement of receivables.
-As of June 30, 2011, one customer represented approximately 11.0% of total consolidated accounts receivable (excluding the impact of allowance for doubtful accounts).
-No other customer represented more than 10.0% of our total consolidated accounts receivable as of June 30, 2011, revenues from one of our customers individually exceeded 10.0% of our total consolidated revenues, with revenues from the customer accounting for approximately 11.3% of our total consolidated revenues.
+As of September 30, 2011, one customer represented approximately 11.3% of total consolidated accounts receivable (excluding the impact of allowance for doubtful accounts).
+No other customer represented more than 10.0% of our total consolidated accounts receivable as of September 30, 2011.
+For the nine months ended September 30, 2011, we had no customers from which revenues individually exceeded 10.0% of our total consolidated revenues.
 Management believes the terms and conditions in its contracts, billing and collection policies are adequate to minimize the potential credit risk.